Follow

 Key Moment

-On January 8, 1930, the American Museum of Natural History in New York showed a film about Albert Einstein and his theory of relativity.
-Although Einstein was not there, around 4,500 mostly ticketless people showed up.
-Museum officials told them, “No ticket, no show,” leading to what the Chicago Tribune called “the first science riot in history.”
+On January 8, 1930, the museum in New York showcased a film about Albert Einstein and his theory of relativity.
+Although Einstein was not present, around 4,500 mostly ticketless people arrived.
+Museum officials told them, “No ticket, no show,” which led to what the Chicago Tribune dubbed as “the first science riot in history.”

 Death